philcali/scagen/README.md

     scagen -r -i ~/working -o ~/Dropbox/Public

-With this definition, scagen would recursively looks in working, copying everything it finds into `~/Dropbox/Public` converting `.md`s, `.html`s, `.txt`s, or `.textile`s it finds using a `base.tpl` you have in your working, or the one the library provides.
+With this definition, scagen would recursively looks in `working`, copying everything it finds into `~/Dropbox/Public` converting `.md`s, `.html`s, `.txt`s, or `.textile`s it finds using a `base.tpl` you have in your working, or the one the library provides.
 Obviously, providing a path to the template and style sheet will give you more customization.

 ## For Developers

+Crawl anything and everything....
+Talk about this more as the library becomes more refined with use.